Tai O Fishing Village: Our Favorite Things to See & Do

 Here are our top recommendations for places to stay in Tai O fishing village if we were planning our trip today.

-Our top budget/midrange pick.
-Espace Elastique B&B offers a variety of clean and well-appointed rooms right in the center of town.
+Our Top Pick Espace Elastique B&B offers a variety of clean and well-appointed rooms right in the center of town.

 The central fishing village of Tai O is certainly interesting, but there’s plenty to do around the village as well.